-For more information check with with the courier's website.
+For more information check the courier's website.

-What’s the Cheapest way to Ship Christmas packages?
+What’s the Cheapest Way to Ship Christmas Packages?

 There is no singular, universal shipping method that’s considered the gold standard for inexpensively shipping a package.
 Keep in mind that depending on what you’re shipping you must also factor in a parcel’s weight and size, how quickly you need your package to get to its destination, and your shipping zone or country.